 Personal property coverage pays to replace belongings destroyed in the fire, subject to the same RCV/ACV distinction and any applicable sublimits for jewelry, electronics and art.
 Additional living expenses (ALE) coverage pays for temporary housing, meals and other costs while the home is being repaired.
 A typical fire displacement scenario runs four to six months, with hotel and meal costs of $3,000 to $5,000 per month.

-The homeowner pays the deductible, typically $500 to $2,000, before the insurer covers the rest.
+The homeowner pays the deductible, around $500 to $2,000, before the insurer covers the rest.
 If a fire causes $80,000 in damage and the deductible is $1,000, the insurer pays $79,000.
 The deductible applies per claim, not per coverage type, so you don't pay separate deductibles for dwelling and personal property damage from the same fire.

 How to File a Claim for Fire Damage